Spreadsheets and "Paradigm"

 Monster example spreadsheet in google docs.
 Below we'll use this as a running first example. (consider: control-click .. open in new tab)

-To edit above (or any of our spreadsheets): either (a) File > Make Copy to edit in google docs. or (b) File > Download As > .xlsx file, and then edit using any system
+To edit above (or any of our spreadsheets): either (a) In google docs: File > Make Copy to edit. or (b) File > Download As > .xlsx file, and then edit using any program.

 For references here is the monster spreadsheet in completed form

 1. Spreadsheet Cells and Naming

-- Spreadsheet is a rectangle of individual cells
+- A spreadsheet is a rectangle of individual cells

 - Each cell can contain number, date, text, .. whatever